PransCh/PushCode/README.md

 # UpCode
-A software for uploading all your accepted solutions from CodeChef, CodeForces, and Atcoder to Github with no hassles, and fully automated using Python.
+A software for uploading all your accepted solutions from CodeForces, and Atcoder, CodeChef(Currently under Beta testing) to Github with no hassles, and fully automated using Python (Selenium and Chrome drivers).

 ## How to use:
 * Generate an API key from https://github.com/settings/tokens.
 Make sure the repo section is checked.
-* Download the project and extract the zip file.
-Navigate to the extracted folder and run the following command in terminal:
+* Run the following command in terminal:

   ```
   pip install -r requirements.txt